C16Mftang/ARC-manual/ARC_notes.md

 # Submitting and running code

 After copying your data and code into you directory in the ARC server, you can then run the code by submitting it to the computing node, or testing/preprocessing data within the interactive node.
-Here I will show instructions for running Python scripts.
+Here I will show instructions for running Python scripts, although most commands below will be transferable to MATLAB.
 As I am not an expert in MATLAB, please refer to [this page](https://arc-software-guide.readthedocs.io/en/latest/apps/arc_matlab.html) for how to run your MATLAB code in computing nodes.

 ## Creating virtual environments (for Python users)